KnowLangOrg/know-lang/src/knowlang/mcp/README.md

    STDIO_ENABLED=False
    ```
    This is required because Claude Desktop only accepts stdio MCP servers, and the stdio MCP server should not emit messages other than MCP communication.
-4. Start the MCP server using the CLI
-5. Restart Claude for Desktop
+4. Restart Claude for Desktop
-6. Look for the hammer icon in Claude for Desktop to confirm the tools are available
+5. Look for the hammer icon in Claude for Desktop to confirm the tools are available

 ### Example Queries